 The Morris Dance Revival & The Morris Ring

 Then in 1934 the Cambridge Morris Men invited five other teams to join them in the formation of a national organisation, the result was that five of the revival clubs - Cambridge, Letchworth, Thaxted, East Surrey and Greensleeves - met at Thaxted in Essex on the 11th May that year to inaugurate The Morris Ring.
-Cambridge Morris Men describe the start of Morris in Cambridge during the winter of 1911/12.
+Cambridge Morris Men describe the start of Morris in Cambridge during the winter of 1911/12 in the 1949 booklet 50 Years of Morris Dancing.
 Oxford were not at Thaxted, however they sent their apologies and were there in spirit, and agreed with the suggested constitution for the Ring.

 Helmond Morris was the first group to start outside of the UK - in 1935.
 They even danced during the dark years of World War II!

 The proceedings of the Inaugural Meeting of the Morris Ring at Cecil Sharp House on 20th October 1934 was described by Walter Abson in the "First LOG BOOK":

 ... to the tune of the Morris Call the men assembled in the Main Hall, one representative from each club occupying a seat in an inner ring of chairs, the dancers sitting in large rings outside.
 The following clubs were represented: Cambridge, Chelmsford, Clifton, Lads of Southwark, Letchworth, Liverpool, Greensleeves, Bovington, Oxford, St Albans, East Surrey, Thaxted and Wargrave, and Mr William Kimber of Headington was present as a guest of the Ring.